NewsVale to some AMEB friends

 Attach all recent medical documentation of the candidate’s disability to the special provisions request.
 The applicant or their guardian must give permission for details of the candidate’s special needs to be relayed to the examiner.

-The AMEB (NSW) Office Manager and Senior Information Officer assess requests.
+The AMEB (NSW) Office staff assess requests.
 Applicants are advised of the AMEB’s decision within one month of lodging their request.

 Applicants may lodge an appeal within 14 days of the AMEB’s decision.
 Appeals must include additional medical documentation.
-Appeals are assessed by the State Manager.
+Appeals are assessed by the Head of the AMEB (NSW).

 Once special provisions have been granted the same candidate number should be used for each enrolment.
 This ensures that the special provisions are provided in each exam.